James Ivory

-James Francis Ivory (born June 7, 1928) is an American film director, producer, and screenwriter.
-For many years, he worked extensively with Indian-born film producer Ismail Merchant, his domestic as well as professional partner, and with screenwriter Ruth Prawer Jhabvala.
-All three were principals in Merchant Ivory Productions, whose films have won seven Academy Awards; Ivory himself has been nominated for four Oscars, winning one.
+James Francis Ivory (born Richard Jerome Hazen; June 7, 1928) is an American film director, screenwriter, and producer.
+He was a principal in Merchant Ivory Productions along with Indian film producer Ismail Merchant (his domestic and professional partner) and screenwriter Ruth Prawer Jhabvala.
+The trio made film adaptations of stories by authors such as E.M.
+Forster and Henry James.
+Their body of work is celebrated for its elegance, sophistication, literary fidelity, strong performances, complex themes, and rich characters.

-Ivory's directorial work includes A Room with a View (1985), Maurice (1987), Howards End (1992), and The Remains of the Day (1993).
-For his work on Call Me by Your Name (2017), which he wrote and produced, Ivory won awards for Best Adapted Screenplay from the Academy Awards, British Academy of Film and Television Arts, Writers Guild of America, the Critics' Choice Awards, and the Scripter Awards, among others.
-Upon winning the Oscar and BAFTA at the age of 89, Ivory became the oldest-ever winner in any category for both awards.
+Merchant–Ivory was established in 1961 in India where they made modestly budgeted films including The Householder (1963), Shakespeare Wallah (1965), and Bombay Talkie (1970).
+Ivory began adapting films from classic novels such as The Europeans (1979), Quartet (1981), Heat and Dust (1983), The Bostonians (1984), Maurice (1987), and Mr. & Mrs. Bridge (1990).
+During this period he was nominated for the Academy Award for Best Director for A Room with a View (1985), Howards End (1992), and The Remains of the Day (1993).
+At the age of 89, Ivory won the Academy Award for Best Adapted Screenplay for his work on Luca Guadagnino's Call Me by Your Name (2017), becoming the oldest competitive Academy Award winner.

+Ivory's accolades also include three BAFTA Awards, and a Writers Guild of America Award as well as nominations for three Golden Globe Awards.
+He received the Directors Guild of America Lifetime Achievement Award in 1995.
+Ivory released his autobiography Solid Ivory: Memoirs (2021) and directed the documentary A Cooler Climate (2022).

+Life and career

-Early life and education
+Early years and education

-Ivory was born in Berkeley, California, the son of Hallie Millicent (née de Loney) and Edward Patrick Ivory, a sawmill operator.
+James Ivory was born Richard Jerome Hazen on June 7, 1928, in Berkeley, California, and adopted shortly after birth by Hallie Millicent (née de Loney) and Edward Patrick Ivory, a sawmill operator; they renamed him James Francis Ivory.
 He grew up in Klamath Falls, Oregon.
 He attended the University of Oregon, where he received a degree in fine arts in 1951.
 Ivory is a recipient of the Lawrence Medal, UO's College of Design's highest honor for its graduates.
 His papers are held by UO Libraries' Special Collections and University Archives.
+He was UO's 2019-2020 honorary degree recipient.

 Ivory then attended the University of Southern California School of Cinematic Arts, where he directed the short film Four in the Morning (1953).
 He wrote, photographed, and produced Venice: Theme and Variations, a half-hour documentary submitted as his thesis film for his master's degree in cinema.
 The film was named by The New York Times in 1957 as one of the ten best non-theatrical films of the year.
 He graduated from USC in 1957.